 Sadly parts of Mount Crawford Forest sustained damage from the fires so please note that the Cudlee Creek / Fox Creek mountain bike trails are closed until further notice.

 Historic Mount Torrens is home to the beautifully rustic and intimate Lobethal Road Wines which had a very close call.
 Relax in the courtyard setting overlooking the vineyard and enjoy their excellent regional platters and elegant cool-climate wines.
 The town is home to one of the stone sculptures that forms the Hills Sculpture Trail and is situated at one end of the17-kilometre Amy Gillett Bikeway which is a bitumen track running to Oakbank popular with leisure cyclists, walkers and horse riders.
-If you fancy an overnight stay, try gorgeous Sinkinson House right in the township (currently accommodating a family that lost their home but one to consider for the future!), Rabbiter's Hut for a restored rural cottage escape or Bella Vista Farm House for views as good as the name suggests!
+If you fancy an overnight stay, try Rabbiter's Hut for a restored rural cottage escape or Bella Vista Farm House for views as good as the name suggests!

 All the winery cellar doors and attractions in the Northern Adelaide Hills are open and welcoming visitors.
 In fact, the fire thankfully did not reach the townships of Cudlee Creek, Paracombe, Houghton, Inglewood, Kersbrook, Gumeracha, Birdwood or Mount Pleasant.
 This means most of the much-loved attractions in this area were not directly impacted, including Gorge Wildlife Park at Cudlee Creek, The Big Rocking Horse and The Toy Factory at Gumeracha, and National Motor Museum at Birdwood.
 If you were to drive from the north-eastern suburbs of Adelaide up to the Hills via North East Road, Lower North East Road or Gorge Road then along Torrens Valley Road you may not even see evidence of the fire.
 But make no mistake, the businesses and good folk right on the northern flank of the fire have been suffering and would appreciate more visitors.

 In the main street of Gumeracha you'll find excellent food and coffee at The Good Pantry or enjoy a pub meal at the Gumeracha Hotel.
 If pizzas or burgers are your weakness head to Papa Sam's.
-Drop in at The Coach House Studio for quality arts, crafts, gifts and homewares and check out the brand new Peregrine Store that is full of beautiful things and is set to become a favourite for homewares and decor, gifts, books and quality traditional games and toys.
+Drop in at The Coach House Studio for quality arts, crafts, gifts and homewares and check out Peregrine Store - a favourite for homewares and decor, gifts, books and quality traditional games and toys.
 Stock up on beautiful fresh and organic local produce at The Green Shed (also home of Protero Wines) just out of town and perhaps enjoy a picnic in Federation Park by the banks of the river.
 Nearby winery cellar doors include Mt Bera Vineyards including restaurant and accommodation (Vineyard Cottage B&B) and Talunga Estate which also has dining.
 At the Old Gumeracha Cold Store you'll find hip Applewood Distillery where you can enjoy their gin and other small-batch spirits as well as Unico Zelo wines, while just down the road historic Randells Mill has a self-contained loft apartment which might just be the perfect place to rest your head.
 The Big Rocking Horse and The Toy Factory is a perennial favourite with families, with cafe, wooden toys and puzzles and wildlife park.

 In Birdwood the National Motor Museum tells the story of Australia's love affair with motoring and be sure to head just up the road to check out Top of the Torrens Gallery for a fabulous array of unique and quality pieces, and Treasures on Torrens for vintage wares and collectables.
 There is the Birdwood Motel right next door to the museum, and plenty of dining options including the pub, bakery and cafe.